Counterfactual Explanations for Integer Optimization Problems

 \paragraph{Effect of lower bound.} We find that the lower bound reduces the number of iterations required to solve an instance to optimality by more than $50\%$.
 Figures \ref{fig:pd_integral_strong} and \ref{fig:pd_integral_weak} illustrate this for strong and weak CEs, respectively.

 We also observe that good solutions are centered around the halfway point of $50\%$, which tends to be close to the original objective value.
 Thus heuristically searching for small changes to the weights that lead to solutions close to the original objective function value appears to be a promising search strategy.
 However, this sacrifices the lower bound from Lemma \ref{lem:lower_bound} that significantly accelerates the exact approach.

-Finally, we note that all the observations above apply for both weak and strong CEs equally.
+The observations above apply for both weak and strong CEs equally.

 \paragraph{Scaling of runtime.} As to be expected, runtime increases significantly with instance size.
 Figures \ref{fig:runtimes_strong} and \ref{fig:runtimes_weak} illustrate this.
 The number of cuts required scales equally with instance size, as can be seen in Figures \ref{fig:cuts_strong} and \ref{fig:cuts_weak}.
 In summary, CE can be computed using the algorithms provided.
 However, runtime and memory demands scale exponentially with instance size, which is to be expected for a $\Sigma_2^p$-complete problem.